 A great Chicago activity in the summer is listening to free concerts at the Jay Pritzker Pavilion in Millennium Park.

-The annual Grant Park Music Festival is the only free outdoor classical-music concert series in the US.
-It features the Grant Park Symphony Orchestra and Grant Park Chorus along with guest performers and conductors.
+The annual Grant Park Music Festival (on select days from June 11–August 16, 2025) is the only free outdoor classical-music concert series in the US.
 You can see the full schedule here.

-The Millennium Park Summer Music Series (on Mondays and Thursdays from July 1–August 8, 2024) features a wide variety of genre-defying music from established and emerging artists.
+The Millennium Park Summer Music Series (on Mondays and Thursdays from June 26–August 7, 2025) features a wide variety of genre-defying music from established and emerging artists.

 Looking for more free things to do in Chicago?
 Check out our list of 60+ best free things to do in Chicago.